xiaochuan-tang/xiaochuan-tang.github.io/index.md

 - China Postdoctoral Science Foundation

 ## RECENT NEWS
-[2022.07] A paper was accepted by Journal of Computer Applications, which was developed by a undergraduate student!
+[2022.07] A paper was accepted by Journal of Computer Applications, which was accomplished by a undergraduate student!
 [2022.06] A paper was accepted by Remote Sensing!